-Get detailed information about the courses courses required for the following:
+Get detailed information about the courses required for:

-Our Small Business Academy faculty members not only have advanced degrees but also have real-world experience in the business world, which makes them able to relate to the challenges you face at work.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Faculty members have advanced degrees as well as experience in the business world, so they can relate to the challenges you face at work.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our

 Small Business Academy courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the

-We sponsor two Small Business Development Centers (SBDCs) in cooperation with the U.S. Small Business Administration:
+DCCCD sponsors two Small Business Development Centers (SBDCs) in cooperation with the U.S. Small Business Administration:

 Both centers offer: